SalmaAlassal/Data-Structures/Stack/Stack-LinkedList/README.md

-# Stack Implementaion using a LinkedList
+# Stack Implementation using a Linked List

 Each node contains data and a link to the next node (The next element after the top element).
 This approach is achieved by using:
  - `Node` class which store the data and a pointer to the next stack node.